-Bill Brewer has worked professionally as a designer, director and educator for 30 years.
-With his M.F.A. from Carnegie-Mellon University, Mr. Brewer has designed for theatre, ballet, opera, film and television, both nationally and internationally.
+Bill Brewer has worked professionally as a designer, director and educator for more than 30 years.
+He has designed for theatre, ballet, opera, film and television, both nationally and internationally.
 He has worked at UNCSA for more than 10 years, and currently serves as the Co-Director of the Costume Design & Technology program.

-with costume curation and installation for the Prague exhibit 2007.
-His designs have
+- Instrumentally involved with costume curation and installation for the USITT Prague exhibit in 2007

-- His designs have twice been included in the United States’ exhibit to the Prague Quadrennial and thrice been selected from USITT’s Design Expo for publication in Theatre Design and Technology
+- His designs have twice been included in the United States’ exhibit to the Prague Quadrennial and thrice been selected from USITT’s Design Expo for publication in Theatre Design and Technology (TD&T)

 - Costume designs for The School for Scandal were included in the gallery exhibit at World Stage Design in Toronto, 2005

 - Designed numerous projects for PBS and worked as an assistant designer for Lucasfilm

 - Notable productions include Cathy Rigby's "Peter Pan" and "Sweeney Todd," starring Jean Stapleton—both at San Jose Civic Light Opera